autocrossblog/autocrossblog_astro/src/content/post/2011/2011-02-13-san-francisco-region-scca-boondoggle-2011-results.md

 ---
 title: "San Francisco Region SCCA Boondoggle 2011 Results"
-excerpt: "Results from the SFRSCCA Boondoggle autocross in 2011, I competed in my Nissan 350z at the event"
+excerpt: "Results from the SFRSCCA Boondoggle autocross in 2011, I competed in my Nissan 350z at the event with the San Francisco Region SCCA."
 author: chris
 publishDate: 2011-02-13T23:58:50+00:00
 updateDate: 2024-10-09T13:21:54-05:00